JAIL ROSTER & SHERIFF'S COMPLAINTS | The Montanian

 - Borchardt, Robertson, Michael, 25; arrested Nov.
 12, 2018.
 Charged with felony extra jurisdiction arrest and felony attempted deliberate homicide.
 District Court, $500,000.

 - Burkhard, Thomas John William, 59; arrested on Jan.
 1, 2020.
 Charged with two counts of disorderly conduct, resisting arrest, and simple assault.
-Libby City Court. $5,000.
+Libby City Court.
+Released on Jan.
+10, 2020.

 - Byers, Dillon Rae, 34; arrested Dec.
 14, 2019.
 Charged with felony revocation of sentence.
 LCJC/LCDC. $100,000.